Differdange: Renaissance era

-The Differdange Castle currently serves as the European campus of Miami University.

 The Differdange Castle is one of the only remaining landmarks from the Renaissance period in the area.
 Although it has no known origin since all traced manuscripts have disappeared, squire listed was Wilhelm de Differdange, named in documents dating from 1310.
 The castle is probably the earliest example in Luxembourg of a château built entirely in the Renaissance style.
 It was intended as a residence and a fortification.
 Differdange's descendants were extinguished in 1400 with the death of his last grandson.

 In 1552, the castle underwent a disastrous fire.
 It was eventually restored and occupied by Anna of Isenburg.

 In 1794, the French Revolutionary Army committed atrocities in Differdange and slaughtered many unarmed civilians before pillaging and burning the city.